abpframework/abp/docs/en/tutorials/todo/single-layer/index.md

 dotnet run --migrate-database
 ```

 This command will create the database and seed the initial data for you.
-Then you can run the application.

-### Before Running the Application
+You could also execute the `migrate-database.ps1` script that is included in the root folder of the solution.

 #### Installing the Client-Side Packages

-[ABP CLI](../../../cli/index.md) runs the `abp install-libs` command behind the scenes to install the required NPM packages for your solution while creating the application.

-However, sometimes this command might need to be manually run.
-For example, you need to run this command, if you have cloned the application, or the resources from *node_modules* folder didn't copy to *wwwroot/libs* folder, or if you have added a new client-side package dependency to your solution.

-For such cases, run the `abp install-libs` command on the root directory of your solution to install all required NPM packages:
+Run the `abp install-libs` command on the root directory of your solution to install all required NPM packages:

 ```bash
 abp install-libs